97337 Dettelbach

 Direction

-You leave the medieval old town via Würzburgerstrasse and Kolpingstrasse.
-This is where the Dettelbach Legend and Myth Trail begins.
+You leave the medieval old town via Würzburgerstraße and Kolpingstraße.
+This is where the Dettelbach legend and myth trail begins.

 Dettelbach is many centuries old.
-Naturally, people have told each other one or two old legends over time.
-The Legends and Myths Trail leads for about two kilometres through the vineyards and the Dettelbach meadows.
-On twelve panels, hikers not only learn exciting myths about Dettelbach, but also interesting facts about the geology of the Main River, the development of agriculture and viticulture in the region.
+Naturally, people have told each other one or two old legends over the years.
+The legend and myth trail leads for around two kilometres through the vineyards and Dettelbach meadows.
+Hikers not only learn exciting myths about Dettelbach on twelve boards, but also interesting facts about the geology of the Main, the development of agriculture and viticulture in the region.

-On the way is also the Seven-Headed Charter - a boundary stone between the lands of the former authorities Diocese of Würzburg and Münsterschwarzach Abbey.
-The 8.5-metre-high Sacred Heart Monument on the hill of the same name was erected in 1900 by the citizens of Dettelbach in the hope that the new century would be a blessed one.
-From here, the view extends over the vineyards, onto the Main River and as far as the Steigerwald and the Schwanberg.
+Along the way is the Sieben-Köpfe-Marter - a boundary stone between the lands of the former authorities of the Diocese of Würzburg and Münsterschwarzach Abbey.
+The 8.5 metre high Herz-Jesu monument on the hill of the same name was erected in 1900 by the citizens of Dettelbach in the hope that the new century would be a blessed time.
+From here, the view extends over the vineyards, the Main and as far as the Steigerwald and the Schwanberg.
 The Münsterschwarzach monastery, six kilometres to the east, can also be seen from here.

 Rathauspl.
 1